 In the face-to-face environment, students who checked out a Lending Library device will need to bring the device to school.
 A student who has a personal device should bring his/her own device to school when the classroom activities or online requirements call for the use of technology.
 Each campus will have an extremely limited number of devices (campus sets) available for students who do not have a device to use for the day at school.
-Posted on District's Parent Portal, the BYOD Use Agreement, the BYOD Selection Guide, and supporting standards have been updated for parents or students who ch
+Posted on District's Parent Portal, the BYOD Use Agreement, the BYOD Selection Guide, and supporting standards have been updated for parents or students who choose to purchase a personal device.